🏗️This list is in progress and will grow in the future.

 .

 is searched for in the most recent typechecked file, or in the codebase.
-The function provided to theruncommand must have a final return type of unit,superProgram : Boolean -> Nat
+The function provided to the run command can return any type, and may perform the IO and Exception

 abilities.